uttkarsh-cloud/Celery-example/README.md

 # Celery-example

-Celery project for maintaining tasks and scheduling them.
+Celery project for maintaining tasks and scheduling them on time.